Essu-man/PF-management-system/README.md

 # PF-management-system
-inventory system for poultry farmers
+inventory system for poultry farmers and